Apple Crumble Pie is a delicious and easy pie that everyone requests time and again.

 - 1 teaspoon ground cinnamon

-Peel, core, and slice apples into thin slices (approximately 1/8 inch).
-Toss apple slices with sugar, lemon juice, cinnamon, nutmeg and flour.
+- Peel, core, and slice apples into thin slices (approximately ⅛ inch).
+Toss apple slices with sugar, flour, lemon juice, lemon zest (if using), cinnamon, & nutmeg.

-Bake at 450 for 15 minutes, reduce heat to 350 degrees and bake an additional 45-55 minutes.
+- Bake at 450°F for 15 minutes, reduce heat to 350°F and bake an additional 45-55 minutes.
 (Poke the center of the pie to make sure the apples are soft all of the way through).